Computer reading glasses

 At this time, we do not offer bifocal reading lenses.
 Bifocal lenses are a type of lens that have two different types of vision correction in each lens.
 Often, with bifocal reading lenses, the top portion of each lens has a magnification for further away distance, and the bottom portion of each lens has a magnification for close-up distances.
 A distinct line divides the far-distance-viewing part from the close-distance-viewing part of these lenses.
 This, essentially, is two readers in one.

-“Felix Gray eyewear should be on your radar, whether you’re looking for non-prescription, prescription, reading glasses or even sunglasses”Shop Now
+“Felix Gray eyewear should be on your radar, whether you’re looking for non-prescription, prescription, reading glasses or even sunglasses”Shop Blue Light Glasses

 How to choose the perfect frame fit?

 Follow these helpful tips to help you find the perfect Felix Gray frame fit!
-You can also check out our Fit Guide to see which of our glasses for computer use will work best for you.
 It is also helpful to measure your favorite, most comfortable pair of glasses as a reference and compare it to our frame dimensions.

 - Glasses should stay put on your nose (pro tip: for low nose bridges, try our Hamilton, Haro, or Kepler frames) and not be constantly sliding down

 - Don't let your eyebrows (no matter how thick or thin) hide below or make contact with the frame

 - Make sure the bottom of the frame doesn't rest on those lovely cheeks of yours